Tips for conducting an interview remotely

 Remote interviews have become commonplace in recent years.
 As more businesses embrace flexible working and home-based teams, they’re readily accepted as standard practice by many industry sectors.
 Interviewing candidates remotely has its advantages, but this approach also presents employers with unique challenges.

-Let’s conducting an interview remotely
+Let’s conduct an interview remotely

 It can be difficult to determine how engaged a candidate is when speaking online.
 Furthermore, remote conferencing software isn’t always reliable.
 A slow broadband connection or subpar technology can also quickly derail an interview schedule.